 HYBRID K3

-Everyone's rating [Hardness] Little hard
+Everyone's rating [Hardness] Hard

 [Performance] Spin and Control to have excellent